-A. 2023 JJDP Project Application Cover Page is properly completed, signed, and dated by the authorized official and included with the application.
-B. Table of Contents.
+A. 2024 JJDP Project Application Cover Page is properly completed, signed, and dated by the authorized official and included with the application.
+B. Tabl Table of Contents.
 C. Abst ract.
-D. Brief History of the Organization.
-E. Prob lem Statement Service area targeted.
+D. Brief f History of the Organization. Ε. Prob lem Statement Service area targeted.
 Specific risk factors cited.
 States risk factors the project will address.
 F. Targ et population is identified.
-Characteristics of the target population are provided. \Box G · Performance Measures, Outputs and Outcomes are included. Н. Mana agement Plan and Organizational Capabilities are included.
+Characteristics of the target population are provided.
+(J. Performance Measures, Outputs and Outcomes are included. Н. Mana agement Plan and Organizational Capabilities are included.
 Job descriptions and resumes (of known staff) are provided.
-Organization's Formation Documents (Arkansas SOS) I. Dud Duuş get Information Form is complete and included.
-Duuş □ Detailed line-item Budget Supporting Schedule is included. • Detailed line-item Budget Supporting Schedule is included.
+Organization's Formation Documents (Arkansas SOS) I. Budg get Information Form is complete and included.
 Detailed line-item Budget Supporting Schedule is included.
 Budget is reduced 20 percent if 2nd- or 3rd-year funding.
-Allocation for refreshments does not exceed \$2,000 and must be
+Allocation for refreshments does not exceed \$2,000 and must be program- and client-related (i.e. not for staff or personal use).
+Allocation for equipment does not exceed \$500.

-$\overline{}$ K. Assu irances and Certification forms are completed, signed, and included. Ш Rehabilitation and Disabilities Assurance of Compliance is completed, signed, and included.
+J. Othe er Sources of Funding (sustainability) are identified and fisted. □ K. K. Assurances and Certification forms are completed, signed, and included.
+Rehabilitation and Disabilities Assurance of Compliance is completed, signed, and included.
 Equal Employment Opportunity Program Certification is completed, signed, and included.
 Request for Taxpayer Identification Number and Certification (W-9) is completed, signed, and included.
 Contract and Grant Disclosure and Certification Form is completed, signed and included.
-A completed, signed copy of the SF-424 Form is included with the application and one copy has been filed with the Area Clearinghouse.
-L. App endices Letters of agreement, commitment and support are included with the original application only, in the appendix, separated and labeled by category.
+Non-Supplant Certification A completed, signed copy of the SF-424 Form is included with the application and one copy has been filed with the Area Clearinghouse. □ L. App endices Letters of agreement, commitment and support are included with the original application only, in the appendix, separated and labeled by category.
 Materials included are not oversized.
 An original and seven (7) copies of the application are submitted.
-Letters of agreement, commitment and support are included with the original only, and not with the copies.
-Certificate of Completion of Mandatory Training is attached to the application.
-A copy of the submitted Letter of Intent is included.
-Application (including assurances and certifications) does not exceed the 50-page limit.
-M. This checklist is completed and included with the application
+Letters of agreement, commitment and support are included with the original and seven (7) copies.
+Certificate of Completion of Mandatory Training is attached to the application. \Box A copy of the submitted Letter of Intent is included.
+Application (including assurances and certifications) does not exceed the 55-page limit. □ M. This checklist is completed and included with the application

-ARKANSAS DEPARTMENT OF HUMAN SERVICES DIVISION OF YOUTH SERVICES / ARKANSAS COALITION FOR JUVENILE JUSTICE 2023-2024 JJDP PROJECT APPLICATION
+ARKANSAS DEPARTMENT OF HUMAN SERVICES DIVISION OF YOUTH SERVICES / ARKANSAS COALITION FOR JUVENILE JUSTICE 2024-2025 JJDP PROJECT APPLICATION